terraform-ibm-modules/terraform-ibm-base-account-enterprise/solutions/account-infrastructure-base/README.md

 ![account-infrastructure-base](https://raw.githubusercontent.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/main/reference-architectures/base-account-enterprise.svg)

 ## Before you begin
-Create an IAM authorization policy in the account where the Key Management Service (KMS) key resides.
-Grant the Object Storage service in the account where this solution is deployed the Reader role on the KMS instance that the key belongs to.
+Create an IAM authorization policy in the account where the key management service (KMS) key resides.
+Grant the Object Storage service the Reader role on the KMS instance that the key belongs to in the account where this solution is deployed.

 ## Limitations